paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 The application is a UI, easier to use.
 The Bot is semi-automatic and does many of the same things, but as part of a process flow

 ### Running the Service
 The scripts provide a simple service to expose a Rest API.
-To start the server (`simple_server.py`)from the app folder:
+To start the server (`service_email.py`)from the app folder:
-    * `uvicorn service.simple_server:app --reload`
+    * `uvicorn service.service_email:app --reload`
     * Open a web browser to view the REST api on http://localhost:8001/docs

 Note that some other examples (some bots) depend on this server - but should remind you to start it if needed.